 This begs the question: was Nil wrong to suggest that Aloy enjoys killing just as much as he does?
 When it comes to killing machines, she clearly enjoys the struggle and fight.
 Players have the option of joining a hunting lodge and the newly announced expansion sets Aloy on a path to hunt bigger machines.
 She enjoys the challenge.
 Could the same then be said about her killing people, despite her apparent distaste at the suggestion?

-It is difficult to say definitively yes or no when considering that her complicity in joining Nil could potentially stem from a flaw in the game’s narrative design.
+It is difficult to say definitively yes or no when considering that her complicity in joining Nil could potentially stem from a flaw in the game’s objective design.
 There is also the issue of the final quest with Nil where the player has the option of dueling him–which should break Nil’s code.
 Harkening back to Nil and Aloy’s first meeting, he stated that she only needs to worry about him killing her if she’s a bandit, yet he challenges her to a duel to the death seemingly for fun.
 It could be argued that his allowing her the choice to fight or not does give this rule a loophole since he does allow her to walk away should she say she doesn’t want to fight, but the matter still remains that Aloy had the option to fight him.
 Going back to Aloy in this situation, choosing whether or not to duel him defines Aloy’s morality.
 By agreeing, it could be seen as her deciding to rid the world of a killer.
 However, Aloy says nothing after killing him and her expression really doesn’t state any emotion, be it regret or satisfaction.
 Nil does remark that she seems “concerned” after defeating him, but her lack of words speak far louder than his observation.
 Then there’s the comment she makes upon agreeing to the duel,

 “If this is how it has to end, Nil.”